DanielF21/inference/README.md

 | Layers | 28 | Key value heads | 2 |
 | Hidden size | 1536 | Head dim | 128 |
 | Vocab | 151,936 | | |

+There are 12 attention heads but only 2 key value heads, an arrangement called grouped query attention.
+Under it, several attention heads share one set of keys and values instead of each keeping its own, which makes the memory a cache holds 6x smaller.
+The 28 layers are the multiplier on nearly everything else: each one holds its own slice of that memory, and each one issues its own instructions to the GPU.

 **NVIDIA A10, rented from Modal.** Local machines are for the dev loop only.
 Every recorded number in every part comes from the A10, so the parts are